BBC North West: Television

 BBC North West produces regional TV news, used to produce current affairs and still has sports output including the flagship nightly news programme North West Tonight, alongside daytime North West Today bulletins and opt-out updates on weekdays during BBC Breakfast.

 Non-news output used to consist of the current affairs programme Inside Out North West but the programme and current affairs output was abandoned.
 It still makes a political opt-out.
-The rugby league highlights programme The Super League Show, produced by PDI Media at BBC Yorkshire's studio in Leeds, is also simulcast to north west viewers.
+The rugby league highlights programme The Super League Show, produced by PDI Media at the BBC Yorkshire studio in Leeds, is also simulcast to north west viewers.

 Radio

 The region is the controlling centre for BBC Radio Lancashire, BBC Radio Manchester and BBC Radio Merseyside.

-Radio Manchester, Radio Merseyside and Radio Lancashire broadcast between 5am and 1am on weekdays and between 6am and 12am on Radio Lancashire (until 1am on Radio Merseyside).
-The three stations only simulcast for BBC News bulletins each evening, with Radio Manchester and Radio Lancashire also simulcasting the weekday late show and Indus, an Asian community programme on Sunday evenings.
+Radio Manchester, Radio Merseyside and Radio Lancashire broadcast between 6 am and 10 pm on weekdays and between 6 am and 6 pm on weekends.
+All stations simulcast the same schedule from 10 pm - 6 am.